MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 ![WebApp-Figma](https://github.com/MrCornau/HowToFindLeadUsersOnline-Fast/blob/main/Assets/PluginWebappDemo.gif?raw=true)

-If you want to have also Images in your App, request an demo access.
+If you want to have also Images in displayed in Figma, request an demo acces for corse-anywhere.
 Credits to [Rob--W](https://github.com/Rob--W/cors-anywhere/issues/301). https://cors-anywhere.herokuapp.com/corsdemo

 <br/><br/>